kayzhu/LSHash/README.md

 * Multiple hash indexes support.
 * Built-in support for common distance/objective functions for ranking outputs.

+Requirement
+--
+* numpy
+* redis (if Redis persistency is needed)
+* bitarray (if hamming distance is used as distance function)

 Quickstart
 ---
 To create 6-bit hashes for input data of 8 dimensions: